OSGeo/PROJ/docs/source/development/reference/functions.rst

         3. of length one, i.e. a constant, which will be treated as a fully populated array of that constant value

+    .. note:: Even though he coordinate components are named :c:data:`x`, :c:data:`y`, :c:data:`z` and :c:data:`t`, axis ordering of the to and from CRS is respected.
+Transformations exhibit the same behaviour as if they were gathered in a :c:type:`PJ_COORD` struct.

     The strides, :c:data:`sx`, :c:data:`sy`, :c:data:`sz`, :c:data:`st`,
     represent the step length, in bytes, between consecutive elements of the corresponding array.
-This makes it possible for :c:func:`proj_transform` to handle transformation of a large class of application specific data structures, without necessarily understanding the data structure format, as in:
+This makes it possible for :c:func:`proj_trans_generic` to handle transformation of a large class of application specific data structures, without necessarily understanding the data structure format, as in: